-- For assistance in planning class schedules prior to the next semester's registration. - When adding, dropping, or challenging a class. - With questions regarding academic or institutional policy and procedure. - When experiencing academic difficulty. - Prior to signing the "Application for Graduation" form required for graduation. - When you simply need to talk.
+- For assistance in planning class schedules prior to the next semester's registration.

+- When adding or dropping a class.

+- When experiencing academic difficulty.

+- Prior to signing the "Application for Graduation" form required for graduation.

+- When you simply need to talk.